tahoe-lafs/tahoe-lafs/docs/garbage-collection.rst

 seconds after the $create_renew timestamp.
-(In a future release of Tahoe, the client will get to request a specific duration, and the server will accept or reject the request depending upon its local configuration, so that servers can achieve better control over their storage obligations).
+(In a future release of Tahoe, the client will get to request a specific duration, and the server will accept or reject the request depending upon its local configuration, so that servers can achieve better control over their storage obligations.)

 The lease-expiration code has two modes of operation.
 The first is age-based: leases are expired when their age is greater than their duration.
 This is the